 Quality can come at a cost, which can mean stepping outside of your comfort zone to ensure carriers uphold their end of the transaction.

 As a broker, the integrity of your word is what will keep business, and loads, moving.
 While it’s not recommended to report every little hiccup, providing supply chain visibility and accountability by reporting those that are truly offering poor service can, and usually will, set realistic expectations for others.

 Check your carriers

 Speaking of FreightGuard … carriers with unfavorable reputations and spotty records may (or may not) be worth the risk.
 As part of optimizing 3PL strategy, it’s your responsibility to vet your carriers as best you can to ensure a more seamless experience for everyone involved.

 Take the initiative and check Carrier411 to verify new clients and have proper expectations.

 If you’re not seeing the desired customer return or have a hunch that your carriers are working with other 3PLs, take inventory of your empathy during conversations.

 Believe it or not, care and concern translate over the phone.
-Loudly.
 Seeing their needs and the call as more than a simple transaction to put a dollar in your pocket could be the difference between a loyal customer and a single deal.

 Care about the person, care about the business.
+Optimize your 3PL strategy.